 Native to Central and South America, there are roughly 1,000 different species of anthurium plants.
-They’re perennials, and although they can be grown outdoors in warmer climates, they’re much more often seen in an indoor garden collection.
+They’re perennials, and although they can be grown outdoors in warmer climates, they’re rather one of the most compatible houseplants for indoor spaces, and are very much often seen in an indoor garden collection.
 Some gardeners will grow them to admire their foliage, others for the beautiful colors the anthurium has to offer.

 But be aware, this plant is rather fussy.
 As most plants do, the anthurium needs certain care conditions to be met in order to really thrive.
 You may end up doing a bit of trial and error, but it will be worth it to have this beautiful plant in your home.
 So, how do you care for an anthurium plant indoors?